 From Brooklyn, NY to his hometown of Costa Mesa, CA – approx. 3,000 miles.

-Along with Carlos is a team of filmmakers.
-They’re producing a series of episodes that tell Carlos’ story and the stories of the people they meet on this incredible journey.
-They share stories of victories and struggles, seeking to understand the modern American Dream.
+Along with a team of filmmakers Carlos produced a series of episodes that tell his story and the stories of the people they met on this incredible journey.
+They shared stories of victories and struggles and sought to understand the modern American Dream.

 This journey isn’t just about Carlos.
 It’s about everyone that calls America their home.

 Now Carlos is on the road again, but this time he’s bringing the film to screens across the country.
 By sharing his story at film festivals, universities, businesses and philanthropic organizations; the RUN CARLOS RUN team hopes to inspire individuals to keep chasing after their dreams.